Home » Home design » interior design » Stairway Stained Treads Makeover Before and After

 I hung part of my vintage pocket watch collection.
 I love these and you can find them do affordably on Ebay.

 I am so glad I have one more thing to finally mark off my list, and I love how the stairway stained treads makeover look.
-They are fun to decorate as the seasons change.
+They are fun to decorate as the seasons change. and they add such brightness and look so much better than the carpet.

 If you are reading this post at any other sites or blogs besides Jenniferrizzo.com, your rss feed,e-mail or in your reader this is stolen content.